Tell Congress: The Death Penalty is Wrong

-July 25, 2019 - Death Penalty Action - Working for the President of the United States, the Attorney General has ordered five federal execution dates to be set.
+September 3, 2019 - Death Penalty Action - In July, the Attorney General set five federal execution dates.
 The first date is December 9, 2019.
 The law provides for a four month period before clemency hearings, with the President being the final arbiter on whether or not to extend mercy by granting clemency with a commutation of a death sentence.
-However, Donald Trump has long been a fan of executions.
-The time to organize in NOW.

 But first, sign this petition, which will convey your message to congress, and add you to the list of Death Penalty Action.

 When federal executions last occurred under the presidency of George W. Bush, two of the people leading the protests in the field outside the federal prison at Terre Haute, Indiana were Scott Langley and Abe Bonowitz.
 Scott took this photo, and that's Abe discussing matters with a very nice Indiana State Police Officer: Now, as co-directors of Death Penalty Action, we are leading this fight once again.
 Sign on.
 Stand by.
 More resources and action opportunities are coming soon.

 Meanwhile, get your gear, and learn more about this issue.
 Welcome to the movement to abolish the death penalty.